Dr. Tim’s Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

-Judging by its ingredients alone, Dr. Tim’s Kinesis Grain Free dog food looks like an above average dry product.
+Judging by its ingredients alone, Dr. Tim’s Grain Free looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 36% and a mean fat level of 19%.
 Together, these figures suggest a carbohydrate content of 37% for the overall product line.

 And a fat-to-protein ratio of about 55%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effects of the dried peas and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.